AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/overview.md

 hide: yes
 hidefromtoc: yes
 ---
-# AEM Content and Commerce Content Author Journey {#aem-commerce-developer-journey}
+# AEM Content and Commerce Content Author Journey {#aem-commerce-author-journey}

 Start here for a guided journey through AEM Content and Commerce to learn how to manage product experiences.